 We have already gone over two styles of homeschooling on our blog: The Unschooling Homeschool Style and The Charlotte Mason Method.
 Be sure to bookmark our blog and check it often, as more posts related to homeschool styles will be added very soon.

 If you still have questions about the Classical homeschooling style, or homeschooling in general, one of the best decisions you can make is to attend one of our seven regional Great Homeschool Conventions.
 These are regional gatherings and people attend from all over the United States.
+These provide opportunities to meet other educators, homeschool families, answer faqs, explore different homeschool curriculum, and hear from many different homeschool companies.
 To make it easier, we provide hotel discounts for attendees, so be sure to check for your nearest conference.

 If you’ve already decided to attend a convention, you can register HERE.